Discover 19 everyday foods that are accidentally vegan as well as those specifically designed for a vegan diet.

 However, some bread may also contain the addition of animal products, like:

-- Butter: some garlic breads, flat breads, sweet bread products, etc.
+- Butter: some garlic bread, flatbreads, sweet bread products, etc.

-- Eggs some Jewish breads like Challah and the French brioche, or commercial loaves of bread as stabilisers and fillers
+- Eggs: some Jewish bread like Challah and the French brioche, or commercial loaves of bread as stabilisers and fillers

-- Lecithin: can be made from soybeans, plants, or egg, so make sure you check your load
+- Lecithin: can be made from soybeans, plants, or eggs, so make sure you check your load

 - Casein or whey (milk proteins): sometimes added to bread to give it more protein and shelf life